RToqeer/The-Mental-State/index.md

      <li>Categorizing the groups into subsets of groups (example: dog groups, meme groups).</li>
      <li>Determining the polarity of the groups (positive, negative, neutral), then doing text sentimental analysis on the posts & comments to see how the person’s sentiment within the groups changes over time.</li>
      <li>Combining this insight with other data analytics to create a more holistic overview of someone’s mental state</li>
+     <li>Find a way to see how much time the user spends on Facebook daily, so we can see if the amount of time that person spends in Facebook groups (in communities) changes relative to his Facebook usage.</li>

      </ul>
   </body>
 </html>